The Verbenaceae family has a wide range of flowering plants that are home and garden staples in landscaping.

 Ensure the new container has soil with lots of compost to retain moisture and provide good drainage.
 You can also add perlite, sand, or horticultural grit to replicate Lantana’s native soil conditions.

 As recovery from root rot can take a while, your lantana may not bloom until next year, but it’s better than discarding the whole plant, which may be the case for annuals.

 Ask any pregnant woman if she’s trying to get pregnant, and she’ll likely give you a very odd look.

 The same could be said for your lantanas if there are seed pods present.

 These are little green pods that form when a flower has been fertilized.

 Simply remove the pods, and your lantana will start making more blooms for more babies.

 This isn’t usually a problem for lantanas being grown as an annual, but a potted perennial will occasionally need to be repotted.

-During this time, your plant won’t be thinking about flowers, so the earlier in spring you do any repotting or root maintenance, the more likely you’ll get blooms on time.
+During this time, your plant won’t be thinking about flowers, so the earlier you do any repotting or root maintenance in spring, the more likely you’ll get blooms on time.